EskoSalaka/Fractals/simple.md

 <img src="https://raw.githubusercontent.com/EskoSalaka/Fractals/master/Images/cosh_m_scaling.gif" width="50%" height="50%">

-We can see that there seems to be some special limit which makes the converging areas connected.
-After this limit,
+We can see that there seems to be some special limit which makes the converging areas clearly disappeare.
+We can also see them pop out at certain times.
+Its  hard to see if the areas completely disappear or if they just get smaller with thin filaments connecting them.
+These limits could be something related to the Feigenbaum constants.